Shoulder Exercises for Volleyball Players: Workouts That Help You Hit Hard and Stay HealthyJun 18, 2021

 When you create a bigger rotational window, you'll be able to throw your torso at the ball and let your arm follow like a whip.
 Without thoracic rotation, your arm has to do ALL of its own work and you won't be able to maximize your power and arm speed.

 This isn't a comprehensive list of stretches that will help you hit harder but we have a lot more in our online beach volleyball courses.
-We go really in depth, in our attacking course and for just $2.99 a month, you can add the ongoing training module where you get invites every two weeks to our members only live webinars where you can ask real beach volleyball pro's all of your own questions.
+We go really in depth, in our attacking course, you can add the ongoing training module where you get invites every two weeks to our members only live webinars where you can ask real beach volleyball pro's all of your own questions.

 Let's get into some band workouts for volleyball players.
 This is where we start strengthening your shoulders to create more stability and power.
 We have the range.
 Now it's time to hit harder!